 Subalpine spiraea’s distinguishing features are its relatively flat clusters of deep pink blooms, broadly oval, almost egg-shaped leaves that are toothed along the edges nearest the tip, and height not exceeding 3.00 feet/1.00 meter.
 In Western Washington, it shares habitat with two similar cousins, Douglas’s spiraea (or, confusingly, rose — but not rosy — spiraea) (S. douglasii), which has much more elongated blooms and leaves and can grow to twice as high, and pyramid spiraea (Spiraea x pyramidata), which has looser, white to pale pink blooms somewhat intermediate in form between subalpine and Douglas’s spiraea.

 Subalpine spiraea ranges throughout North American’s Olympic, Cascade, Sierra Nevada, and northern Rocky mountains.
 In Western Washington, it is particularly common on the west slopes of the Cascades.
-As suggested by its common name, look for subalpine spiraea at mid- to high elevation in moist meadows and open forest generally below the treeline.
+As suggested by its common name, look for subalpine spiraea at mid- to high elevation in moist meadows and open forest generally below the treeline, as in the photo below:

 © 2023 Anthony Colburn.
 Images may not be used or reproduced in any form without express written consent.